Your heart is a muscle. Its job is to pump blood around your body.

 The heart’s electrical system

-- The left ventricle pumps the oxygen-rich blood into the aorta and out to the rest of your body.
+- This makes the ventricles contract – sending blood to the lungs and to the rest of your body.